Blog

 WHERE [c].[HadOrderedThisYear] = 0

-Clean, efficent.
+Clean, efficient.

 ExecuteUpdate